Diclofenac patch (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with other NSAID medicines (including aspirin, diflunisal, ibuprofen, naproxen, salsalate), unless your doctor says it is okay.
+- Do not use this medicine together with other oral or topical NSAID medicines (including aspirin, diflunisal, ibuprofen, naproxen, salsalate), unless your doctor says it is okay.

-- Some foods and medicines can affect how the diclofenac patch works.
+- Some medicines can affect how the diclofenac patch works.
 Tell your doctor if you are using any of the following:

 - Blood thinner (including warfarin)